 Skills for Researchers

 The modern scientist graduate is expected to have gained extensive laboratory-based experience and this is certainly essential for any student intent on pursuing a research-based career.
 Skills for Researchers provides students with the opportunity to acquire the core skills to be able to conduct, analyse, interpret and present scientific experiments.
-A large proportion of the module will be spent in the laboratory gaining hands-on experience.
+A proportion of the module will be spent in the laboratory gaining hands-on experience.
 Skills acquired in this module will form the basis for future experimental work, including the final year project.
 Students will have the opportunity to provide feedback to peers and engage with a variety of online learning materials.

 The module aims to provide students with a greater understanding of the human immune system and the causes of a range of diseases associated with immune dysfunction including autoimmune diseases, metabolic disorders and neurological conditions.

 This module will provide students with a firm understanding of the principles of Regenerative Medicine that extend from cellular to tissue and organ repair and regeneration.

 This module will focus on the practical aspects of revolutionary technologies, generated through research, that have the potential to significantly improve how we treat injury, illness and disease.